 People often assume wildlife control and pest control are synonymous; however, in many states, different licenses are required because the treatment is so different.
 To relocate an animal, permission from the state’s gaming department is almost always needed, usually in writing.
 Furthermore, before relocation can occur, the animal needs to be trapped (very different from exterminated).
 Exterminating includes the use of pesticides while animal control simply includes exclusion techniques.
 Often, raccoons need to be released twenty or thirty miles from where they were trapped to ensure they do not return.
 However, when placed in a vastly different environment, many animals don’t survive, so more humane forms of treatment are available.

 How Suburban Exterminating Can Help Your Raccoon Problem

 Many exterminating companies will outsource their wildlife business.
-They send the calls to other businesses that deal exclusively with animal issues.
-Suburban Exterminating, however, does it all, so call (516) or (631) 864-6900.
+They send calls to other businesses that deal exclusively with animal issues.
+Suburban Exterminating, however, does it all, so call (516) or (631) 864-6900 for a wildlife inspection.